MarcoDeJesus/js-certification/README.md

 2. Create a new branch: `git checkout -b <name of the branch>`
 3. Start coding

+#### Local changes
+Please after your changes insert this commands

+1. git status
+2. git add  (all the files you been worked on)
+3. git commit -m'commit message'

 #### Push changes
-5. Push your changes to your branch in Git repo: `git push origin <branch name>` (Do not push directly to master)
+1. Push your changes to your branch in Git repo: `git push origin <branch name>` (Do not push directly to master)
-6. Create Merge Request to Master
+2. Create Merge Request to Master
-7. Add Cesar or anyone as a reviewer
+3. Add Cesar or anyone as a reviewer

 #### Library used